LibraryOfCongress/bagger/README.txt

 There are a few common causes for the bagger application to fail which are:

 i)   Incorrect version of the Java Run Time Environment or if no System Path is set for Java.
-     The fix is to use the correct Java Runtime Environment (i.e. 1.6.xx in Windows and 1.6.0.22 or below in Linux/Ubuntu) ii)  The bagger folder in the user's home folder contains profile files using older JSON format.
+     The fix is to use the correct Java Runtime Environment (i.e. 1.6.xx in Windows and OpenJDK 6 in Linux/Ubuntu) ii)  The bagger folder in the user's home folder contains profile files using older JSON format.
-     The fix is to delete the old profiles in the bagger folder and rerun the bagger application. iii) In a Linux/Ubuntu system the Java Runtime Environment throws a sun.awt.X11.XException rendering exception (i.e. a known issue) when the Java Runtime Environment version is above 1.6.0.22.
+     The fix is to delete the old profiles in the bagger folder and rerun the bagger application.
-     The fix is to not use the Java Runtime environment above 1.6.0.22 on a Linux/Ubuntu system (i.e. do not use 1.6.0.23+).